-Steve Bannon And Allies Have Second Thoughts About Roy Moore, Sources Say
+Steve Bannon and Allies Have Second Thoughts About Roy Moore, Sources Say

 SAY NO MOORE

-Steve Bannon And Allies Have Second Thoughts About Roy Moore, Sources Say
+Steve Bannon and Allies Have Second Thoughts About Roy Moore, Sources Say

 Team Breitbart was defiant at first that the charges were BS.
-But even their resolve is starting to wane.
+But even its resolve is starting to wane.

 Donald Trump’s former chief strategist Steve Bannon is keeping the door open to ditching Roy Moore as the sexual-assault allegations against the Alabama Republican Senate candidate continue to pile up.